Working with a Lawyer (Washington State)

 Your first meeting with a lawyer is called an “initial consultation.”
 During this meeting, the lawyer will decide whether she wants to take your case, and you will decide whether you want to hire this lawyer.

-It is helpful to have a list of questions written out and space to write notes.
-This will help you remember the lawyer’s answers and your thoughts.
+• Have a list of questions written out and space to write notes.
 Your notes will be helpful if you are comparing lawyers.

 What Questions Should I Ask the Lawyer?